-Spokane County' Solid Waste Management Plan ("SWMP" - available here: https://www.spokanecounty.org/4725/Spokane-County-ComprehensiveSolid-Waste- indicates that with planned improvements to existing transfer stations the County will be able to meet demand generated by anticipated growth over the next 6 years.
-The largest population increases forecasted by the plan are within Airway Heights and Medical Lake which indicates that the "center of mass" of distributed solid waste may shift to the west within the county which therefore would be a reasonable location of a future transfer station.
+Spokane County' Solid Waste Management Plan (SWMP - See Appendix A) indicates that with planned improvements to existing transfer stations the County will be able to meet demand generated by anticipated growth over the net 6 years.
+The largest population increases forecasted by the plan are within Airway Heights and Medical Lake which indicates that the "center of mass" of distributed solid waste may shift to the west within the county which therefore would be reasonable location of a future transfer station.